About Garvington Creative

 But nobody really outgrows a love of stories.
 We just tend to neglect it.
-And that’s one of the key reasons a lot of good businesses fail.
+And a lot of good businesses fail because they’re bad at brand storytelling.
 More on that in a minute.

 Pressed for time?
 The TL;DR text boxes in each section below give you the ultra-distilled version.

 Although we sometimes refer to the human brain as a computer, it’s really an operating system wired to interpret the world through stories.
 But too many good businesses fail to use business storytelling techniques with their marketing.
 The result is that they’re unpersuasive, easily forgettable, or confusing.
 They might build a logical case for doing business with them, but the gatekeeper to the head is quite often the heart.

 We make our decisions based on emotion and intuition, only to rationalize them after the fact.

 If you want your marketing to work, it doesn’t require you to be a great storyteller, but the use of business storytelling techniques is key.
 My approach to marketing is to use stories and storytelling techniques to make your brand memorable and enticing.
 Sometimes those stories are richly inspiring, or hilarious, or outrageous.
 But if nothing else, they paint an inviting picture for your clients.